Sean D. Carter

 After receiving his BS in Aerospace Engineering from the University of Texas at Austin in 1990 Sean has worked for Ford Aerospace, Loral, Lockheed Martin Space Services, SAIC, Halliburton, MEI, Mantech SRS, and NASA.
 This diverse career has provided a strong balance of insights and expertise from business development, to Systems Engineering, and Mission Assurance perspectives.

-Sean lives in Clear Lake, Texas with his wife, Jean, and 2 children; Addison (daughter) and Jackson (son).
-Sean’s hobbies include anything volleyball and serving in his local church as a youth leader.
-Additionally, Sean currently serves as the Incoming Chair for AIAA-Houston, Vice President for the Society of Reliability Engineers - Houston, and Past President of the JSC National Management Association.
+Additionally, Sean has served as the Chair for AIAA-Houston, Vice-President for the Society of Reliability Engineers - Houston, and President of the JSC National Management Association.